emrekardas/emrekardas/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and develop software solutions.\
-🎓 &nbsp;I'm currently studying Information System and Techology at the Yeditepe Universtiy.\
+🎓 &nbsp;I'm currently studying Information System and Tech. at the Yeditepe Universtiy.\
 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Mobile Application, and Cloud Architecture.\
-✍️ &nbsp;In my free time, I pursue Photography as hobbies/side hustles.\
+📸 &nbsp;In my free time, I pursue Photography as hobbies/side hustles.\

 ### 🤝🏻 &nbsp;Connect with Me